nickduran/dynamical-NNS-passive/README.md

-# Revision
+## The Action Dynamics of Native and Non-native Speakers of English in Processing Active and Passive Sentences (Linguistic Approaches to Bilingualism)

+* Step 1: Prepare raw x,y trajectories from MouseTracker for variable extraction.
+Code written in Python.
+* Step 2: Extract action dynamics variables as reported in paper.
+Code written in Matlab.
+* Step 3: Generate statistical models for replicating results reported in paper.
+Code written in R.
+* Also included are TOEFL scores for each participant and various R helper functions for generating statistical models.

 ### Raw data

-    + all_mt_files
+    all_mt_files

-### How to convert raw data into form for Matlab analysis
+### Step 1: Prepare raw data to generate DVs

-    + masterPrepPassives.ipynb
+    masterPrepPassives.ipynb

-### Matlab analysis for generating trajectory-property DVs and output from analysis
+### Step 2: Generate action dynamics DVs

-    + extractDVs.m
+    extractDVs.m

-### R code for running analysis (and data cleaning) reported in the manuscript
+### Step 3: Run statistical models

-    + activePassive_analysis.Rmd
+    activePassive_analysis.Rmd

 ### Additional files

 * TOEFLSCORES.csv

-    + TOEFL scores for NNS participants
+    TOEFL scores for NNS participants

 * save_model.R

-    + Helper functions for reporting analyses
+    Helper functions for reporting analyses